baranouskiart/reddit_sentiment/README.md

 # reddit_sentiment
 ## Introduction:

-The purpose of this project is to perform sentiment analysis on Reddit headlines and comments to identify the most popular CRM and ERP system alternatives.
+The purpose of this project is to perform sentiment analysis on Reddit headlines and comments to identify the most popular CRM and ERP systems using 'alternative' threads.
-The goal is to understand and visualize the impact of various project management systems using Reddit data.
+The goal is to visualize the impact of various business management systems on user's satisfaction and popularity using Reddit data.
-This project is a classification task.

 ## Methodology: